 As of June 2, 2006, amounts included in current assets related to discontinued operations consisted of approximately \$48.2 million of receivables, net and \$11.0 million of inventories.
 During fiscal 2007, we collected the outstanding accounts receivable from our customers and sold the goods-in-transit of our Womenswear Group as of the date of the transaction as the goods were delivered to the purchaser of our Womenswear Group operations.
 Net sales for our Womenswear Group were \$10.8 million, \$285.2 million and \$256.8 million in fiscal 2007, fiscal 2006 and fiscal 2005, respectively.
-Pretax profit recognized in discontinued operations was (\$0.3) million, \$14.3 million and \$9.5 million in fiscal 2007, fiscal 2006 and fiscal 2005, respectively.
-Tax expense allocated to discontinued operations, excluding the amount allocated related to the transaction in fiscal 2006, was (\$0.1) million, \$5.4 million and \$3.6 million in fiscal 2007, 2006 and 2005, respectively.
+Pretax profit recognized in discontinued operations, excluding the amount allocated related to the transaction in fiscal 2006, were (\$0.1) million, \$5.4 million and \$3.6 million in fiscal 2007, 2006 and 2005, respectively.
 No net sales or profits were recognized as a result of the discontinued Womenswear Group operations during the eight month transition period ended February 2, 2008.